-My father Clinton Jr. brought his wife Virginia Carol Stipek, whom he called 'Jinny', and 3 sons, West, from the outskirts of Allentown, Pennsylvania to the outskirts of Los Angeles, California in a green Ford station-wagon with his aerodynamic hand-made cartop-sleeping-chamber we called 'The Thing' in 1957.
-I was five.
-I lost my little stuffed doggy on the way over.
-I stuffed him into a hole in the cement parking lot a a Motel while we went to breakfast and forgot to take him out afterwards.
-Forty-five minutes later I remembered... dad would not turn around...
-Doggy is probably still there.
+My father Clinton Jr. brought his wife Virginia Carol Stipek (whom he called 'Jinny') and his 3 sons westward, from the outskirts of Allentown, Pennsylvania to the outskirts of Los Angeles, California in a green Ford station-wagon with his aerodynamic hand-made cartop-sleeping-chamber we called 'The Thing' in 1957.

 Dad was a trouble-shooting mechanical engineer for McDonald Douglas aircraft company and related jobs most of his life.
 Mom was a... mom, and an amazing cook.
 She later became a librarian, a Job Corps teacher, and a Red Cross First Aid trainer.